Victoria's core tourism sectors

 - Tourism in Victoria generated 120,000 jobs in 2020-21, equating to 3.6 per cent of employment in the state.
 Tourism employment also suffered a loss in this period due to COVID-19, down 53.7 per cent compared to 2018-19 estimates.

-- The latest data from Tourism Research Australia shows total tourism expenditure in Victoria was $26.5 billion in the year ending September 2022, representing an increase of 95 per cent compared to the year ending September 2021.
-Overall total tourism spend was 84 per cent of the pre-pandemic result (year ending September 2019).
+- The latest data from Tourism Research Australia shows total tourism expenditure in Victoria was $31.5 billion in the year ending December 2022, an increase of 113% compared to the year ending December 2021.
+Overall total tourism spend was back to 97% of the pre-pandemic level.

-- International overnight expenditure in Victoria was $2.5 billion in the year ending September 2022, a decline of 72 per cent compared to the year ending September 2019.
-However, spend was over $2.4 billion higher than the same time last year.
+- International overnight expenditure in Victoria was $3.3 billion in the year ending December 2022, recovered to 37% of the pre-COVID-19 year ending December 2019.
+However, spend was $2.9 billion higher than the same time last year.

-- Total visitors to and within Victoria increased by 34 per cent from the year ending September 2021 to 75.6 million.
-Total visitors were 78 per cent of the pre-pandemic result (year ending September 2019).
+- Total visitors to and within Victoria were up 44% from the year ending December 2021 to 83.1 million.
+Total visitors were back to 83% of the pre-pandemic result (year ending December 2019).